 Here’s a situation that drives many people bananas.
 By using the example above there are several areas that dip greater than 5/16” Let’s say they are two and three feet wide.
 Instead of tinkering with more pieces of felt paper that usually ends up creating more problems a simple solution is using sawdust making sure it’s packed down before adding your felt paper.

-Other Forms Of Minor floor Prep
+Other Forms Of Minor Floor Prep

-Installers have also been known to use newspapers to offset any minor sub floor differences.
+On wood sub floors, installers have also been known to use newspapers to offset any minor sub floor differences.
 Additionally, some floating floor manufacturers in previous years have also suggested the use of clean and dry masonry sand.
 If in doubt, we highly recommend contacting them directly before considering such.
 Any method, regardless of how effective it is, may be grounds for voiding a warranty.

 ¹ Can be used with floating floors on concrete.